5he1d0r/swimlane-jira-extension/README.md

 ### Alternativ setup

-If you are not allowed by any restrictions or simply don't want to install a js script engine plugin to your browser you can add the script by a bookmark.
+If you are not allowed to or simply don't want to install a js script engine plugin to your browser you can add the script by a bookmark.
 In this bookmark you have prefix the script with `javascript:` but ***without*** the comments above.

 **Be aware that this will not trigger automatic updates of the script.